 Use of Decontamination Facilities.

 Requirement for Use.
-Asbestos Contractors and others carrying out Asbestos Response Actions must supply and ensure the use of a three-compartment decontamination facility, as prescribed by 29 CFR Part 1926.1101(j)(1).
+Asbestos Contractors and others carrying out Asbestos Response Actions must supply and ensure the use of a three-compartment decontamination facility, as prescribed by 29 CFR 1926.1101(j)(1).
 Except as may be required during emergencies which endanger life or health, the decontamination facility must be the sole means through which the isolated work space is accessed while work is in progress.

 Exception to Decontamination System Requirement for Work Less Than 25 Linear/Ten Square Feet.
 A change room may be used in lieu of the three- compartment decontamination facility specified by 454 CMR 28.10(4)(b)1 on projects which involve the disturbance of less than 25 linear feet or less than ten square feet of ACM.
-Change rooms must be constructed and operated in accordance with OSHA Asbestos Regulations 29 CFR Part 1926.1101(j)(2).
+Change rooms must be constructed and operated in accordance with OSHA Asbestos Regulations 29 CFR 1926.1101(j)(2).

 Warm Water Required.
 Warm water must be supplied to the showers of the decontamination facility required by 454 CMR 28.10(4)(b)1.

 Decontamination of Personnel Required.
-No abatement personnel may leave the Work Area without first decontaminating their persons by showering, wet washing or HEPA vacuuming to remove all asbestos debris.
+No personnel may leave the Work Area without first decontaminating their persons by showering, wet washing or HEPA vacuuming to remove all asbestos debris.

 Location of Decontamination Facilities.
 Where feasible, decontamination facilities must be contiguous with the Work Area.
 Where this is not feasible, the decontamination facility must be sited as closely as possible to the Work Area.
 Persons using such a remotely-sited decontamination facility must remove visible debris from their persons by HEPA vacuuming prior to donning clean disposable coveralls while still in the Work Area, and then proceed directly to the remote decontamination system to shower and change clothes.

 Equipment Decontamination.
 No equipment, supplies, or materials (except properly containerized waste material) must be removed from an asbestos Work Area unless such equipment, supplies or materials have been thoroughly cleaned free of asbestos debris.
 Where decontamination is not feasible, such materials must be wrapped in a minimum of two layers of six-mil polyethylene sheeting with all joints, seams and overlaps sealed with tape or containerized in a metal, plastic or fiber drum with a locking lid.
-Said wrapped equipment, supplies or materials must be labeled as being asbestos-contaminated prior to removal from the Work Area.
+Said wrapped equipment, supplies or materials must be labeled as being asbestos contaminated prior to removal from the Work Area.
 HEPA vacuums must be emptied of contents prior to removal from the Work Area.
 Air filtration devices must have used pre-filters and intermediate filters removed and replaced with fresh filters prior to removal from the Work Area.
 Used HEPA filters, intermediate and pre-filters must be disposed of as asbestos waste.

 Requirements for Clean Room.
 A clean area or room (clean room) must be provided with lockers or other appropriate containers for the storage of each worker’s clothes and personal items.
 A trash container for non-contaminated waste must be provided in the clean room and emptied at the end of each work day.
 The clean room must be maintained in a clean and sanitary condition at all times.